Manik-Ratnas/special_char_remover/README.md

 # SpecialCharRemover

-A gem to translate special characters into normal strings.
+A gem to translate a string with special characters into string without special characters.

 ## Installation